cvs-health/testaro/README.md

 When you combine a script with a batch, Autotest performs the script, replacing the `which` and `what` properties of all `url` commands with the values in the first object in the `hosts` array, then again with the values in the second object, and so on.

 A batch offers an efficient way to perform a uniform set of commands on every host in a set of hosts.
-Running the same set of tests on multiple web pages is an example.
-Autotest writes a report file for each host.
+In this way you can run the same set of tests on multiple web pages.
+Autotest writes a separate report file for each host.

 A no-batch script offers a way to carry out a complex operation, which can include navigating from one host to another, which is not possible with a batch.
+Any `url` commands are performed as-is, without changing their URLs.

 ## Execution